IBM/operand-deployment-lifecycle-manager/docs/install.md

 ```

 The list `services` in the `spec` defines the configuration for each service.
-Taking the above yaml as an example, In the first item in the list, service `jenkins` is customized by CommonServiceConfig.
+Taking the above yaml as an example, In the first item in the list, service `jenkins` is customized by MetaOperatorConfig.
 The `name` field defines the name of the service and the `spec` field defines the `spec` configuration for each custom resource in the service.
-For example, setting in the CommonServiceConfig
+For example, setting in the MetaOperatorConfig

 ```yaml
       jenkins: